Sunita Williams: Commercial Crew program

 In July 2015, NASA announced Williams as one of the first astronauts for U.S. commercial spaceflights.
 She began working with Boeing and SpaceX to train in their commercial crew vehicles, along with other chosen astronauts.
 In August 2018, she was assigned to the first operational mission flight (Starliner-1) to the International Space Station of Boeing CST-100 Starliner.
 On April 18, 2022, NASA said the cadre of Starliner astronauts included Barry Wilmore, Michael Fincke, and Williams.
 On June 16, 2022, NASA said the Boeing Crew Flight Test (CFT) mission would be crewed by Wilmore and Williams.

 The June 5, 2024, launch of Starliner made Williams, its pilot, the first woman to fly on a flight test of an orbital spacecraft.
 The mission was scheduled to last eight days, but problems with the Boeing's Starliner service module led NASA to leave Williams and Wilmore aboard the ISS for more than nine months.
-On 18 March 2025 both returned on SpaceX Crew-9 (Crew 9 was launched in September 2024, with two vacant seats to accommodate Williams and Wilmore's return).
+On March 18, 2025, both returned on SpaceX Crew-9 (Crew 9 was launched in September 2024, with two vacant seats to accommodate Williams and Wilmore's return).
 Before the mission, Williams was not among the top 50 astronauts as measured by time in space.
 On August 24, 2024, she became among the top 30 and is expected to be among the top 12 in time-in-space duration when she returns in 2025.

 In September 2024, Williams took command of the ISS for the second time in her career.
 Williams handed over command of the space station to Roscosmos cosmonaut Aleksey Ovchinin during a ceremony on March 7, 2025.

 Boeing Starliner incident and return to Earth

 NASA astronauts - retired Navy Capts Suni Williams & Butch Wilmore, Space Force Col. Nick Hague - and Roscosmos cosmonaut Aleksandr Gorbunov land in a Dragon spacecraft off the coast of Tallahassee, FL., March 18, 2025.

 In 2024, Sunita Williams returned to the ISS on the Boeing Crew Flight Test, the first crewed mission of the Boeing Starliner.
 The mission was supposed to last eight days, but technical problems such as helium leaks and propulsion system malfunctions stranded Williams and crewmate Butch Wilmore on the ISS for more than nine months.
-She returned to Earth with the other crew members of Crew-9, landing safely in the Gulf of Mexico near Tallahassee, Florida, on March 18, 2025.
+On March 18, 2025, she returned to Earth with Willmore and other crew members of SpaceX Crew-9, landing safely in the Gulf of Mexico near Tallahassee, Florida.